Alpine A310: A310 V6

 Beginning with model year 1981 (in late 1980), the rear suspension was shared with the mid-engined Renault 5 Turbo.
 Rather than the previous three-lug wheels, the A310 also received the alloys used for the 5 Turbo, albeit without the painted elements.

 In the later models (1983-1984) of the A310 a "Pack GT" which was inspired from the Group 4 A310 racing cars would be developed, it gained wheel arches and larger spoilers front and rear.
 A few Alpine A310 V6 Pack GT Kit Boulogne were built (27 examples), here the PRV V6 was bored out to 2.9 litres and was then further modified by Alpine, fitted with triple Weber 42DCNF carburetors that pushed power to 193 PS.

 Competition

-The A310 had great success in French motorsport as a Group 4 car.
-In 1977 Guy Frequelin (Alpine Renault A 310-V6) won the French Rally championship.
+In 1973 the A310 was designated to replace the A110 in the World Rally Championship, where it saw mixed success.
+The A310 also had great success in French motorsport as a Group 4 car.
+In 1977 Guy Fréquelin (Alpine Renault A 310-V6) won the French Rally championship.
+In 1983 the car was moved to the Group B rally stage.